 Let’s be truthful.
-It would be a gross understatement to say it has been a nerve-wracking experience for private investors and fund managers, who have been desperately trying to manage their portfolios through a global credit crunch, a bear market, the Great Recession, the worst labor market since the 1930s, bank bailouts, the collapse of the housing market; and an unprecedented monetary easing by the central banks.
+It would be a gross understatement to say it has been a nerve-wracking experience for private investors and fund managers, who have been desperately trying to manage their portfolios through a worldwide credit crunch, a Bear market, the global financial crisis, the worst labor market since the 1930s, bank bailouts, the collapse of the housing market; and an unprecedented monetary easing by the central banks.
 However, investors take note.
-There are signs that the economy is steadily improving, and now is a great time to reflect on the investing lessons, that have been learned; over the past five, turbulent years.
+There are signs that the economy is steadily improving, and now is a great time to reflect on the investing lessons that have been learned over the past five-plus, turbulent years.

 Many investors believe that the inherent riskiness of financial assets was either downplayed or not properly disclosed, during the great Bull Market from 1983 to 2000.
 Nevertheless, after two Bear Markets in less than a decade, investors do not need to be reminded that markets can go down; as well as up.
-Nowadays, investors are seeking alternatives to common investments, that preserve/protect the investment principle.
+Nowadays, investors are seeking alternatives to poorly performing traditional investments that will preserve/protect their investment principle.
 Make no mistake.
 Many of the same uncertain investors would be happy to be buy additional shares in their favorite holdings, if they firmly believed it would appreciate in the fastest possible time.
-However, what investors are faced with today in stock market trading, is no longer tried and true investing strategies; but rather simple speculation.
+However, what investors are faced with today in stock market investing is that tried and true investing strategies no longer work, and instead, investment seekers are left with pure speculation.